mgckind/easyaccess/README.md

 - Run commands directly from command line
 - Load SQL queries from a file and/or from the editor
 - Show the execution plan of a query if needed
-- Python functions can be run inline a query
+- Python functions can be run in a inline query

 ## Conda installation
 Now easyaccess can be installed using [conda](http://conda.pydata.org/docs/install/quick.html) out of the box!